myltsev-learning/aws-mls-c01/_questions/Common Questions.md

 - [ ] What is the R-Squared metric?
 - [x] What is SSML for the document? [[entities/ml/SSML|answer]]
 - [x] What is pronunciation lexicon? [[entities/aws/Pronunciation Lexicon|answer]]
+- [ ] What is Semantic Segmentation ML algorithm?
+- [ ] What is Segmentation mask in image recognition algorithms?
+- [ ] What are epochs, learning rate, batch size, optimizer hyperparameters?
+- [ ] What are the main types of loss function used for Linear Learner?

 #hidden